Kidney transplant risks and complications

 Complication of medicines

 The anti-rejection medicines, or immunosuppressants, which need to be taken to reduce the risk of rejection may also cause problems.
-In particular, two medicines – tacrolimus and ciclosporin – can cause long-term effects on the kidney in some children, and may cause a condition known as interstitial fibrosis and tubular atrophy (IFTA).
-If this happens, your child’s doctor may change his or her medicines.
+In particular, tacrolimus can cause long-term effects on the kidney in some children, and may cause a condition known as interstitial fibrosis and tubular atrophy (IFTA).
+If this happens, your child’s doctor may change their medicines.

 Original disease comes back